PaulOchoa952/Epam_python_task/README.md

 ---
 ## Testing
 The project includes integration with pytest for unit testing.
 To run the test suite:
-Navigate to the tests folder an run the test_dictionary file
+Navigate to the tests folder an run the test_main file
     ```bash
     cd tests
-    python test_dictionary.py
+    python test_main.py

 ### Example Tests Include:
 1. **Adding and searching for fruits in the dictionary.**